 - added to some foods, such as margarines and cereals; and in some countries places also added to milk and other foods, especially in countries near the north pole.

 - made in skin when exposed to sun – usually 10 minutes enough, avoid skin reddening, burning; useful advice about safe exposure to sun keep your child’s skin safe in the sun more about vitamin D and sunlight.

 |Newborn up to one month||300 – 400 units daily||Abidec, Dalivit, Baby Ddrops NHS ‘Healthy Start’ Vitamins|

-Note that doses can be confusing as they may be expressed as International Units (IU) or as micrograms of vitamin D – where 10 micrograms of vitamin D = 400 International Units.
+Note that doses are confusing as they are expressed as International Units (IU) or as micrograms of vitamin D – where 10 micrograms of vitamin D = 400 International Units.